 Applying to med school isn’t cheap (see our breakdown of costs here), and the AAMC understands that not all applicants will be able to cover these costs.

 AAMC’s Fee Assistance Program was created with the conviction that application fees shouldn’t prevent serious aspiring doctors from pursuing their dreams because of financial obstacles.

-To apply for financial assistance, applicants must fill out the Fee Assistance Program application BEFORE they register for the MCAT, submit the AMCAS application, and subscribe to Pivio.
+To apply for financial assistance, applicants must fill out the Fee Assistance Program application BEFORE they register for the MCAT or submit the AMCAS.

-Note: The award from this program MAY NOT be used retroactively.
-If applicants already paid for certain application components, they will not be reimbursed.
+Note: The financial assistance from this program MAY NOT be used retroactively.
+If applicants already paid for certain application components, they will NOT be reimbursed.

 You can use the application guide to help you with your Fee Assistance Program application.

 After you submit your application, you will have to send in all of the required documentation (see the official list of documents here).

 Once all of the documents are received, your application will receive a review status of “Submitted and Pending Verification.”
 It can take up to seven business days to review your application once it reaches this status.
 If a decision can be made based on the application and documents that you submitted, you will receive an email telling you if you are eligible or ineligible for fee assistance.
 If a decision cannot be made on your application, you will receive an email requesting further documentation.

 Fee Assistance Program Eligibility

 To be eligible for assistance from the AAMC, you must: